Best Master’s Degree Programs

 Master of Science in Computer Science (MSCS)

 A Master of Science in Computer Science (MSCS) is a versatile, in-demand degree that enables you to branch out into a wide range of careers, many of which have high earning potential.
-Equipped with your MSCS, you can become a computer and information research scientist, an occupation which had a 2021 median salary of over $131,490 per year and “much faster than average job growth” of 21 percent.
-You can also consider becoming a software developer, which had a 2021 median salary of over $109,020 and job growth of 25 percent.
-Another area you could pursue or a database administrator, which had a 2021 median salary of over $101,000 and healthy job growth of nine percent.
-These figures reflect the most recent available BLS data.
+Equipped with your MSCS, you can become a computer and information research scientist, an occupation which had a 2025 median salary of over $140,000 per year and “much faster than average job growth” of 20 percent.

 Master of Science in Cybersecurity (MS-CSIA)

 According to CSO Online, which publishes news about data breaches and protection, a staggering 3.5 billion people have had their personal information hacked or stolen since the start of the twenty-first century.
-Considering statistics like these, it’s no surprise that cybersecurity degrees are in-demand — a fact that’s reflected in the employment data surrounding this emerging industry.
+Considering statistics like these, it’s no surprise that cybersecurity degrees are in-demand, a fact that’s reflected in the employment data surrounding this emerging industry.

 A master’s degree in cybersecurity, such as a Master of Science in Cybersecurity (MS-CSIA), can position you for a rewarding career as an information security analyst.
 An MS-CSIA can also open the door to other, equally lucrative careers, such as cybercrime analyst, cybersecurity consultant, cybersecurity architect, cybersecurity engineer, incident analyst, or vulnerability tester.